 Eosinophilic pulmonary diseases are a heterogeneous group of disorders characterized by the accumulation of eosinophils in alveolar spaces, the interstitium, or both.
 Peripheral blood eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
 Causes and associated disorders are myriad but often represent an allergic reaction or... read more is also common.
 Known causes of eosinophilic pulmonary disease include

-Drug-induced pneumonitis Drug-Induced Pulmonary Disease Drug-induced pulmonary disease is not a single disorder, but rather a common clinical problem in which a patient without previous pulmonary disease develops respiratory symptoms, chest x-ray... read more (eg, caused by therapeutic drugs, such as antibiotics, phenytoin, or L-tryptophan)
+Drug-induced pneumonitis Drug-Induced Pulmonary Disease Drug-induced pulmonary disease is not a single disorder, but rather a common clinical problem in which a patient without previous pulmonary disease develops respiratory symptoms, chest x-ray... read more (eg, caused by medications, such as antibiotics, phenytoin, or tryptophan)

-Inhaled toxins (eg, recreational drugs, such as cocaine)
+Inhaled toxins (eg, illicit drugs, such as cocaine)

 Systemic disorders (eg, eosinophilic granulomatosis with polyangiitis Eosinophilic Granulomatosis with Polyangiitis (EGPA) Eosinophilic granulomatosis with polyangiitis is a systemic small- and medium-vessel necrotizing vasculitis, characterized by extravascular granulomas, eosinophilia, and tissue infiltration... read more [formerly Churg-Strauss syndrome])